ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/risk_factors/risk_effects/index.rst

 Risk effect in GBD
 ^^^^^^^^^^^^^^^^^^

-The measure of risk effect in GBD is usually reported in relative term, namely relative risk.
+The measure of risk effect in GBD is usually reported in relative terms, namely relative risk.
 It describes the relative relationship between the risk of disease Y in the presence of agent X versus in absence of X. Mathematically, it's calculated by dividing the rate of some outcome (such as incidence or mortality